why do bees make hives

 I always imagined beehives to be the equivalent of pubs for us, where bees go and guzzle honey together and reminisce after a hard day of collecting nectar and pollen.

-So let’s get stuck into some of the details and answer the question ‘How Do Bees Make Hives?’.
+So let’s buzz into one of nature’s most complex structures and answer the question ‘How Do Bees Make Hives?’.

 A simple question with a not-so-simple answer.
 The word hive is often used as a ‘cover all’ term when this could not be further from the truth.

 A hive is a man-made structure.
-Normally made from wood that is enclosed and acts as a location for the colony to build a home and raise their young.
+In simple terms, it’s a wooden box that provides shelter for the colony to build a home and raise their young.

-The word nest is used when colonies of wild honeybees take up residence normally in a crevice between rocks or a hollowed tree.
+Nests are colonies of wild honey bees that take up residence normally in a crevice between rocks or a hollowed tree.

 Managed Hives

-Egyptians depicted storing honey in vases as far back as 650 BC.
-This meant they must have spent time studying how and why bees build hives and how to simulate them.
+Egyptians depicted storing honey in vases as far back as 650 BC so they must have spent time studying how and why bees build hives and how to replicate them.

-Today beekeeping is on the up and the amount of managed colonies and hives within the United Kingdom is rising each year and contributing to the population of honeybees in the United Kingdom.
+Today beekeeping is on the up and the amount of managed colonies is rising each year and contributing to the growing population of honeybees in the United Kingdom.

-A modern hive is simply a wooden enclosed structure designed to house bees and encourage honeycomb/ honey production.
+A modern frame hive is a wooden, enclosed structure designed to house bees and encourage honeycomb and honey production.

 The interior structure is made primarily of honeycomb but there are some other interesting elements within the construction process.